-If a builder does not complete repairs or otherwise resolve warranted items by the end of their initial 120 day repair period, you have 30 days to contact Tarion and request a conciliation inspection.
-The builder will then have 30 more days to complete the repairs or otherwise resolve items on the statutory warranty form that was submitted.
-Conciliation Inspections can now be scheduled online using MyHome.
+If your builder does not complete repairs or otherwise resolve the items that are covered under the warranty by the end of their initial 120 day repair period, you have 30 days to contact Tarion and request a conciliation.
+Conciliations can now be scheduled online using MyHome or the MyHome app.

 Preparing for the Conciliation